 The Skyhawks were frequent visitors to the national title match in the early 2000s.
 Fort Lewis appeared in four national championships in seven years, its lone loss coming at the hands of Dowling in 2006.
 The Skyhawks championship seasons have been nothing short of impressive, combing to go 70-2-1 in their three national title campaigns.

 Head coach John Rootes has transformed Lynn into a modern-day powerhouse.
 The Fighting Knights have been to five national championships since 2003.
 The 2017 national runners-up took it all the way to the wire, falling in penalty kicks to Charleston.
 The Knights other loss in the championship was also in overtime fashion.
 Simply put, Lynn is a few inches away from being five-time winners.

-Five programs -- Alabama A&M, FIU, Florida Tech, Southern New Hampshire, and Cal State Dominguez Hills -- have won two championships.
+Six programs now have a pair of national championships.
+Charleston (WV) joins Alabama A&M, FIU, Florida Tech, Southern New Hampshire, and Cal State Dominguez Hills as two-time champs with their 2019 championship.
 Here is the complete list of DII men’s national champions.